New Bike Registration Through RTO & VAHAN Portal

 • Once the data is uploaded, the RTO superintendent will verify it

-• Then ARTO (Assistant Regional Transport Officer) will approve it
+• The ARTO (Assistant Regional Transport Officer) will approve it

-Note: It is advised that once your bike gets registered, purchase two wheeler insurance policy to protect it from unforeseen incidents.
-Also, as per the Motor Vehicle Act, it is mandatory to have at least a third-party bike insurance policy for all bike owners.
+Note: It is advised that once your bike gets registered, you purchase a two wheeler insurance to protect it from unforeseen incidents.
+Also, as per law, it is mandatory to have at least a 3rd party bike insurance for all bike owners but a comprehensive policy provides better coverage.

 Forms Required for Vehicle Registration Certificate